-All equipment supplied & installed must meet the specifications as laid out in the British Beer & Pub Association (BBPA) code of practice (5th Edition) for the dispense of beer by pressure systems in Licensed premises March 2005.
+All equipment supplied & installed must meet the specifications as laid out in the British Beer & Pub Association (BBPA) pressure code of practice model written scheme of examination (6th Edition 2022) for the dispense of beer by pressure systems in licenced premises.

 The aim of the primary reducing system is to reduce the high-pressure supply from the cylinder/source to lower pressure within the safe working pressure of a beer container.
-The primary reducing valves also incorporate pressure relief valves, to protect the down stream system in the event of any valve failure.

-The valves are pre set so must not be adjusted on site
+The primary reducing valves also incorporate pressure relief valves to protect the downstream system in the event of any valve failure.
+The valves are pre-set so must not be adjusted on site.

-There will need to be a primary system installed for each dispense gas required in the outlet
+There will need to be a primary system installed for each dispense gas required in the outlet, these are typically on of the following: